silverailscolo/ejb/_posts/en-us/2026-06-01-tourneobox.md

 - The TourneoBox is anchored to the floor using the existing points under the third row seats.

 <div class="card mx-auto mb-3 p-3" style="max-width: 90%;">

-<h2>Bonus tip: Turn off SAFE LOCK when sleeping in the van</h2>
+<h2>Bonus tip: Turn off SAFE LOCK when sleeping in your van</h2>

-We had to discover this for ourselves.
-The campsite neighbors must have noticed...
+<p>We had to discover this for ourselves.
+The campsite neighbors must have noticed...</p>

-To lock your van when you sleep inside, you have to press <span class="fa-solid fa-lock"></span> on the VW/Ford key fob **twice** (within 2 seconds).
+<p>To lock your van when you sleep inside, you have to press <i class="fa-solid fa-lock"></i> on the VW/Ford key fob <b>twice</b> (within 2 seconds).
-This turns off the interior sensors, and - whenever required - you can use any door handle to exit.
+This turns off the interior sensors, and - whenever required - you can use any door handle to exit.</p>

-With SAFE LOCK (a single press), the interior door handles are inactive and the alarm will sound as soon as you move!
+<p>With SAFE LOCK (a single press), the interior door handles are inactive and the alarm will sound as soon as you move!
-But still, the alarm will go off when you open a door anyway, so a single press on <span class="fa-solid fa-unlock"></span> on the key fob before touching a latch is a more elegant way to get out at night.
+But still, the alarm will go off when you open a door anyway, so a single press on <i class="fa-solid fa-unlock"></i> on the key fob before touching a latch is a more elegant way to get out at night.</p>

+<p>Good night!</p>
 </div>

-Good night!